MissVeronica/um-white-listing-email-domains/README.md

 Extension to Ultimate Member for white listing email domains and email addresses.

 ## Settings - UM Settings -> Access -> Other
-1. White_Listing_Email_Domains - One entry per line - Enter one per line either domains name and/or user email addresses.
+1. White_Listing_Email_Domains - One entry per line - Enter one per line either domain names and/or user email addresses.
 This will block other e-mail addresses from being able to sign up to your site.
 2. White_Listing_Email_Domains - Include these UM Forms in testing - he UM Forms where these White listed e-mail addresses are tested.

 ## Translations or Text changes